lmullen/CV/scholarship.md

 # Conference papers & talks

+"Returning to the Fold: Nineteenth Century Converts Who Returned to Their Original Faith," paper presented at Kronstadt Moment/Road to Damascus, New School for Social Research, New York, April 26--27, 2013.

+"The American Converts Database and the Monographic Dissertation," talk for the panel "Digital Methods and the Traditional Dissertation," given at Digital Humanities: The Next Generation, Simmons College, Boston, March 15, 2013.

 "Catholic Converts in the Nineteenth-century Market of Souls," paper presented at the annual meeting of the American Catholic Historical Association, New Orleans, January 4, 2013.

 "The Humanist's Operating System; or, Scholarship in Plain Text," workshop presented at THATCamp New England 2012, Brown University, October 20, 2012.

 "Does the Soul Have a History?" paper presented at the biennial meeting of the Conference on Faith and History, Gordon College, October 5, 2012.

 "'Six Days Shalt Thou Labor': Work, Sabbath Observance, and Cultural Conversion in John Eliot's Mission to the Indians," paper presented at the annual meeting of the American Society for Church History, Chicago, January 7, 2012.

 <!--